kentcdodds/brisa/packages/www/src/posts/brisa-0.1.6.md

 This release focuses on addressing two critical regressions introduced in the previous versions:

-## Select-Option Rendering regression
+## Select-Option bug 🐛

-We have fixed a bug that caused the select-option to render incorrectly.
-This issue was introduced in the previous version and has been fixed in this release.
+We have fixed a bug that caused the select-option default selected value to not be rendered correctly.

-## Hot Reload regression
+## Hot reload wasn’t feeling so "hot" 🥵

 We have fixed some issues related to hot-reload that caused actions conflicts during hot-reload, and hot-reload was not working as expected.
-Hot reload wasn’t feeling so "hot".

 ## What's Changed